shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ```
 `make` should not issue any errors -- let me know if you get errors.<br>

-Nothing will be submitted to Turnin for this lab, but you must complete [this Google survey](https://docs.google.com/forms/d/e/1FAIpQLSdNNjIHgqtmHd_zsGy12nYTealx90JQA_FDU_SFu9Dkrp3awg/viewform?usp=sf_link).
+Nothing will be submitted to INGInious for this lab, but you must complete [this Google survey](https://docs.google.com/forms/d/e/1FAIpQLSdNNjIHgqtmHd_zsGy12nYTealx90JQA_FDU_SFu9Dkrp3awg/viewform?usp=sf_link).

 > Note: The programs in this lab were created to produce errors, so that you can get some practice working with gdb.
 Don't spend too much time trying to figure out what the program is "supposed" to do -- in some cases, the code is an example of something you should NOT do in your own programs.